qiushiyan/math-foundations/docs/vector-spaces.md

 p-norm is a generalization of 1-norm and 2-norm, requiring $p > 1$.
 When $p$ turns infinity, $\|\bar{x}\|_{\infty}$ is called the maximum norm.

-The book *Introduction to Applied Linear Algebra: Vectors, Matrices, and Least Squares* introduces some other topics related to norm.
+The VMLS book [@boyd2018introduction] introduces some other topics related to norm.

 **Root-mean-square value**.
 The root-mean-square (RMS) value of an $n$-vector $\bar{x}$ is defined as